You can choose between lots of media to Improve Your Trading Career. In 2020 Podcasts are one of the best

 Erik Townsend – a software entrepreneur that turned to hedge fund management – is the host of “Macro Voices”, a weekly day trading podcast that has been showcased particularly for sophisticated investors, so the main target of this trading podcast is professional finance specialists and high-net investors.

 Macro Voices is a great alternative to the commercial approach of most podcasts and interviews with the brightest minds in the world of finance and macroeconomics.

 This is a podcast by Council on Foreign Relations (CFR) which is a global think tank focused on economic and foreign relations issues.
 CFR has thousands of experts from around the world who come from different fields.

 Every week, the organization hosts a podcast that discusses key issues such as the impacts of a trade war and the Paris Climate Agreement.
-The benefit of listening to the podcast is that it exposes you to the key issues that are happening in the world.
+The benefit of listening this podcast is that it exposes you the key issues that are happening in the world.
 Hence, you are able to anticipate change when it happens.

 This Week in Startups (TWIST)

 This is a podcast focused on technology.
 It is hosted by angel investor Jason Calacanis, one of the best known technology investors who has invested in several companies like Uber and Dropbox.
 He is also a regular contributor at CNBC where he shares his ideas on the next phase of technology.

 In the podcast, Jason interviews several founders of startups.
 He also interviews top leaders in the technology space.
 Some of his guests are Reid Hoffman who founded LinkedIn, Brit Morin the founder of Brit + Co., but also Peter Thiel, and Elon Musk.

 As with the previous podcast, This Week in Startups will give you information on the technology sector and the key trends to look at.
 So, as a trader or investor, listening to this podcast can help you understand a lot of details about public technology companies.